 In 1983, a Baton Rouge neurologist and his nurse who cared for Alzheimer’s patients hosted an informational meeting for caregivers and patients.
 They planned for only 30 people to come to the meeting, but were shocked when they stepped out to speak in front of a packed house of over a 100 people in a standing room only crowd.
 It was apparent – there was a serious need in Baton Rouge for guidance with Alzheimer’s disease and dementia.

-Fast-forward twenty-five years later and that informal support group has evolved into Alzheimer’s Services of the Capital Area, the only non-profit organization providing support and education to 10 parishes in South Louisiana and over 15,000 people with the disease.
+Fast-forward thirty-five years later and that informal support group has evolved into Alzheimer’s Services of the Capital Area, the only non-profit organization providing support and education to 10 parishes in South Louisiana and over 15,000 people with the disease.